reinventing my yoga practice

-I practiced for over 10 years faithfully two or three times a week.
-I found that when I was trying to get my leg behind my head, or hold myself into a handstand, I forgot about all of those worries.
-Focused practice dissipated all of that nervous energy and replaced that with a calm (tired) energy that helped me face all of that stinking stress.
-In my mind I attached yoga like a Band-Aid for my stresses. yoga and stress-relief were inextricably linked for me, and this dynamic worked beautifully for many years.
+I practiced for over 10 years faithfully two or three times a week because it helped me.
+I found that when I was trying to get my leg behind my head or hold myself into a handstand, I forgot about all of my worry and stress.
+Focused practice dissipated all of that negative energy and replaced that with a calm (ok, tired) energy that helped me change my vibration into someone who was handling it.
+Over time, yoga and stress-relief became inextricably linked together in my mind, and this dynamic worked beautifully for many years.

-About a year and a half ago, I stopped going.
-I took a sabbatical of sorts.
-In that time, I never stopped thinking about my practice and how I missed it.
-I wouldn’t ever want those stressful days back, but at the same time, I had a hard time trying to reinvent the reasons why I would continue to practice yoga in the absence of chronic stress.
+About a year and a half ago, I stopped going for a few months.
+I call it my yoga sabbatical.
+I wanted to see what would happen without my yoga classes.
+I never stopped thinking about my practice and how I missed it.
+I knew that I didn’t ever want those stressful days back when I needed yoga, but at the same time, I had to figure out a compelling reason to keep going.

 This is not unlike the runner who begins to run in order to lose weight.
 After a long time running the weight comes off.
 She has to decide now if she wants to run for the sheer joy of doing it.

 My yoga sabbatical revealed that the relief I thought I was getting to cope with my previously insanely stressful life can also be used for other purposes; dedicating my practice to something greater than myself, to test my own limits, to challenge myself, to stick a handstand, to cultivate a sense of equanimity on my mat, or just to see if I sustain a single-pointed focus and transcend my human experience.

 What I learned is that our reasons why we come to yoga can and will change over time.
 Yoga can meet you for whatever purpose, need, or intention you might have.
 Yoga links you up with whatever you bring to your mat and has innumerable gifts to bestow if you are open to reinventing your practice.